Bansko Skiing: Lift Pass Prices, Slopes & Season 2026

 What are the slopes like?

 Bansko has 75 km of marked runs, and the split tells you who it suits: about 44 km easy (59%), 25 km intermediate (33%) and only 6 km of hard, black terrain (8%).
 In plain terms, this is a fantastic mountain for beginners and improving intermediates, and a fairly small one for experts.
 If you can link turns on a blue and want to spend a week getting genuinely confident on reds, Bansko is close to ideal.
-If you are an advanced skier chasing steep bump runs and long blacks, you will have skied most of what challenges you in a couple of days.
+If you’re an advanced skier chasing steep bump runs and long blacks, you’ll have skied most of what challenges you in a couple of days.

 The layout is easy to read.
-The 8-seat gondola lifts you about 6.2 km from the edge of town up to Banderishka Polyana at roughly 1,600 m, and that is where the real skiing starts: a cluster of chairlifts, the ski school, gear rental, and the gentle nursery slopes all sit around this hub.
+The 8-seat gondola lifts you about 6.2 km from the edge of town up to Banderishka Polyana at roughly 1,600 m, and that’s where the real skiing starts: a cluster of chairlifts, the ski school, gear rental, and the gentle nursery slopes all sit around this hub.
 Above it, chairs fan out toward Todorka peak and the resort’s showpiece runs, including the World Cup slope.
 The single best thing about the mountain is the long descent: from the top you can ski a continuous 16 km line all the way back down to the valley, dropping over 1,500 m of vertical through the pine forest, when snow cover lower down allows it.

 Beginners